Geometry of the Milky Way's dark matter from dynamical models of the tilted stellar halo: Discussion

 \subsection{Comparison with previous studies}

 We show our estimates of the dark matter halo's short-to-long axis ratio compared to a selection of recent constraints in Fig.~\ref{fig:q_dm_comparison}.
-These come from stellar stream modelling \citep{bovy2016,malhan2019,nibauer2025}, globular cluster distribution function modelling \citep{posti2015,wang2022}, Milky Way analogues in cosmological simulations \citep{chua2019}, and resonances \citep{woudenberg2024}.
-Our results are consistent with all of these previous constraints, although we rule out a spherical halo.
+These come from stellar stream modelling \citep{bovy2016,malhan2019,ibata2024,nibauer2025}, distribution function modelling of globular clusters \citep{wang2022} and RR Lyrae stars \citep{hattori2021}, Milky Way analogues in cosmological simulations \citep{chua2019}, and resonances \citep{woudenberg2024}.
+Our results are consistent with each of these previous constraints except \citet{hattori2021}, since we rule out near-spherical haloes.
+We note that the differences between the various constraints may be partly due to their use of tracers at different Galactocentric radii.
+As Fig.~\ref{fig:axis_profiles} suggests, the axis ratios and orientations of a dynamically consistent halo (stellar or dark matter) are likely to be highly radius-dependent, so it is unsurprising that there is some variation between the different studies.

 Our constraints on the orientation of the dark matter halo's long axis are shown in Galactic coordinates $(l,b)$ in Fig.~\ref{fig:orientation_comparison}.
 The error bars in $l$ have length equal to the uncertainty of the stellar halo yaw angle $\alpha_*$ (Table~\ref{tab:halo_parameters}).
 For comparison we show the prolate models used to fit the Orphan-Chenab (OC) stream by \citet{erkal2019} and \citet{koposov2023}, and the near-prolate solution inferred from accelerations along the GD-1 stream by \citet{nibauer2025} (their `Mode 1').
 We do not include models with (near-)oblate haloes such as that of \citet{vasiliev_tango}.
 Compared to the axis ratio constraints in Fig.~\ref{fig:q_dm_comparison}, there is poor consistency among the orientation estimates.
 While the OC stream results favour a long axis pointing into the northern Galactic hemisphere at $l\approx100^\circ$, \citet{nibauer2025} prefer it to be at $l\approx200^\circ$.
 This is consistent with the orientation of the stellar halo as constrained by \citetalias{han2022}, and therefore with our own estimates.
 Note however that we favour a greater tilt angle than \citet{nibauer2025}, as well as an axis ratio closer to unity (see Fig.~\ref{fig:q_dm_comparison}).
 Some of the discrepancies between the estimates may be related to time dependence.
 While our method constrains the orientation required for long-term equilibrium, the OC stream is highly susceptible to perturbations from the LMC over timescales of $\sim1$~Gyr \citep{erkal2019,koposov2023}.
 In fact the long axes of the prolate haloes from \citet{erkal2019} and \citet{koposov2023} do point approximately in the direction of the LMC.
 This lead \citet{erkal2019} to suggest that their MW models are compensating for some incorrect modelling of the perturbation, such as not considering deformations of the halo by the LMC \citep{lilleengen2023,koposov2023}.
 GD-1 is much less perturbed by the LMC, so the constraint by \citet{nibauer2025} is less likely to be influenced by this effect.
 In summary, while our results combined with others provide evidence for a mildly aspherical and tilted dark matter halo, its orientation remains very poorly constrained.